• Skip to primary navigation

 NO!

-It is common practice in old candy making recipes to add paraffin (wax) to melted chocolate chips so that the chocolate will set up properly.
+It is common practice in old candy-making recipes to add paraffin (wax) to melted chocolate chips so that the chocolate will set up properly.
 I don't advise this, as it adds a terrible mouthfeel and taste to the finished chocolates.
 Plus, who wants to eat wax?
 Not me.

 If you use chocolate chips to make candies, you have to temper the chocolate in order for it to set properly.
-If you don't want to go to that much effort, then you are better off using confectionery coatings to make your candies.
+If you don't want to go through that much effort, then you are better off using confectionery coatings to make your candies.

 Use chocolate chips to make and decorate sweet treats for holidays, special occasions, and parties.